MonstyrSlayr/deltarunemotifs/README.md

 make sure to add yourself as a contributor (under all the other contributors)

+adding the song in songData.js will add the song's button to the website, but it will lead to a page that does not exist

-then download the objects with the bug "Download Objects" button in the middle of the home page
+then download the objects with the big "Download Objects" button in the middle of the home page

 replace motifs.json and songs.json with the downloaded files

-and then run make_static_site.py (this adds the song to the website, the button will work at this point)
+and then run make_static_site.py (this adds the song to the website, the song's button will work at this point)

 make sure all motif references are accurate. make sure to reference every motif reference (so that when you click the bar, it goes to the correct ref at the exact point it starts at)